 POLICY SP T1 The planning authorities will only grant planning permission for developments along highways and or Class A main roads if they are located along a service road or if they are in locations which will not impact adversely on traffic flow.

-POLICY SP T2 Planning permission will only be granted for individual roller SF 12 rianning permission will only be granted for individual isolated development with entry on the main road if they are in an area where adequate visibility is provided, it is safe to all road users and if it is a low generator of traffic.
+POLICY SP T2 Planning permission will only be granted for individual isolated development with entry on the main road if they are in an area where adequate visibility is provided, it is safe to all road users and if it is a low generator of traffic.